vikasdimaniya/UBLS/readme.md

 joi-password-complexity

 **_Future work:_**
+use bluebird insted of when
 use winston insted of custom made logger pass log to all modules through settings, remove console.log
-add log file and different options like to store in a single file or create new file every day
+add limit to api call size express.use(body.parser({limit:1mb})) add log file and different options like to store in a single file or create new file every day
+add JWT and intigrate other authentication systems and give option to select between these systems or select multiple at a time.
 add ui for setting the UBLS and create settings files for both environments.
-add JWT and intigrate other authentication systems and give option to select between these systems or select multiple at a time.